-My name is Heather Murphy and as of April 22, 2013, I am the “new” Florida Advocacy Organizer for the National Partnership.
+My name is Heather Murphy and as of April 22, 2013, I am the “new” Florida Advocacy Organizer for the Safe Routes Partnership.
 This role was recently held by Carol Pulley, and before that, by me!
 Yep, I was the Florida Network Organizer from January 2010 through December 2011, which is when the Florida Network was launched!

 Prior to my work with the NACDD ACHIEVE Initiative, I worked for the Florida Department of Health (DOH) in Tallahassee, Florida for 14 years; the last eight years in chronic disease prevention, managing and providing over site for a federally funded program.
 The latter years were spent working in obesity prevention and worksite wellness.
 Prior to my work with the Bureau of Chronic Disease Prevention and Health Promotion, I worked with the Florida Tobacco Pilot Program, which is a youth-based program focused on tobacco prevention.
 In this role I served as a consultant to county community partnerships within the state, providing technical assistance, and monitoring for compliance with polices related to tobacco prevention.
 In addition, I provided support to communities regarding the development of local partnerships, program policies and professional education.
 When I began working as an independent consultant for NACDD, I initially provided oversight for the Safe Routes to School Florida Network as outlined above.
 I am excited about the possibilities that come with this new, but familiar role for me.
 I will continue to expand upon the forward momentum of the Florida Network.
 I look forward to developing new partnerships across Florida while rejuvenating existing ones, creating opportunities for collaboration on all of our Safe Routes to School goals and objectives (especially in lower-income communities), and expanding our social media presence.